otto-de/logsmith/README.md

 - has a graphical user interface and a cli

 ## Config
-The aws config will be stored in `${HOME}/.logsmith/accounts.yaml` and should look like this:
+The config will be stored in `${HOME}/.logsmith/accounts.yaml` and should look like this:
 ```yaml
 productive:
   team: team1